6 Cool Winter Themes to Weave into Your Meetings and Events

 Decorations: You can use typical New Year’s Eve decorations, but instead of going with the usual gold, silver and black color palette, opt for bright, bold colors for a Happy New Year banner, number balloons spelling out the year, and paper lantern clocks.
 You can also cover a wall with paper and encourage guests to write a special goal for the New Year.

 How do you weave in winter themes into your meetings and events?
-Let us know your cool ideas in the comments or on Twitter!
+Let us know your cool ideas on Twitter!